On Call (TV series): Cancellation

 On May 9, 2025, Prime Video canceled the series after one season.
 Amazon was initially interested in ordering two additional seasons of the program, but with a reduced licensing fee, under a cost-plus contract model that Wolf Entertainment and Universal Television could not afford.
 The series was pitched to other streaming platforms, with negotiations underway with two of them, one being Peacock, which houses other series of Dick Wolf's and is owned by NBCUniversal.
 Additionally, the possibility of turning On Call into a media franchise, with at least one spin-off series, was included in these discussions as well.
-If a new platform for the show was found, Amazon allowed producers to regain control of the first season's streaming rights.
-Ultimately, no agreement was reached with either of these streamers, although conversations have continued elsewhere with chances for a renewal considered to be low.
+If a new platform for the show is found, Amazon would allow producers to regain control of the first season's streaming rights.

+No agreement was reached with either of these streamers, although conversations have continued elsewhere with chances for a renewal considered to be low.
 In June, Larracuente was cast in a main role on the fourteenth season of Chicago Fire.

 Reception

 Viewing figures

-Within four days of the show's premiere date it had been seen by 620,000 households, 26% of which were predominately Black households.
+Within four days of the show's premiere date, it had been seen by 620,000 households, 26% of which were predominately Black households.
 A week after of the series' release, On Call ranked as the most-watched show on Prime Video in the United States.
 According to Nielsen ratings the series was the tenth most-watched original program across all streaming services for the week of January 20–26, 2025, with 297 million minutes viewed.